 In a perfect world, we would all die of comfortable old age after a happy, full life.
 We would have had time to do all the things we want, to be all the things we want to be.
 But life is unpredictable.
 Sometimes, we don’t have the time we think we have.
 And sometimes, often, we let our fears hold us back.
 Fears of looking foolish, of the unknown, of what people will think, of not being good enough, of not knowing, of failure… But what can be a bigger failure than not living life, your only life, to the full?

 Wherever you are in your life, I will ask you the same question that ends the article:

 What's your greatest regret so far, and what will you set out to achieve or change before you die?

-If this has struck a chord with you and you want to find out if coaching will support you in fulfilling your goals, book for a Light the Blue Touchpaper session.
+If this has struck a chord with you and you want to find out if coaching will support you in fulfilling your goals, check out how we could work together and get in touch.